 Joy Domingo is the program director at Club 21.
 She is married to husband James and has 3 children.
 Joy is a California native, but at the age of 10 moved to Vienna, Austria where her parents moved the family to be missionaries to Eastern Europe.
 She lived in Austria until she graduated high school, at which point Joy moved to England to attend Bible School.
 While at Bible School, her family moved from Austria to Pasadena, CA to start Foothills Community Church where she still attends today.
 After Bible School, Joy came home and worked as a preschool teacher for 4 years.
 Then Joy got the opportunity to go back into the mission field and live on a ship with 300 others from 40 different countries with Operation Mobilization.
 After two years of travelling the world with OM, where she met her husband James, Joy moved home to Pasadena and continued teaching preschool for another 9 years.
 It was during this time that Joy found her way to Club 21.
 She started out volunteering at our Every Child A Reader program.
 It did not take long till she found herself hooked on Club 21’s amazing community.
 About 5 years and many more programs in, Joy was approached by Nancy Litteken to see if she would be interested in becoming the Program Coordinator.
 Joy says, “I have never had a harder job, but also never loved a job more than working here.
 It is my true blessing and honor to serve our Club 21 community and I would not want to work anywhere else!”

 Pam was born and raised in Southern California.
-She has been married to her husband Mark for 23 years and has two daughters, Marley and Lauren.
-She attended USC where she received her degree in Occupational Therapy.
-After 25 years of working as an OT, specializing in pediatrics, she was feeling the tug towards another career which led to 2 years of working at Christian Assembly church.
-It was after that when Pam found her way to Club 21 earlier this year.
-Pam has found her new home at Club 21 as the Executive Assistant and is so grateful to be a part of such a diversely talented and hard working team.
+She loves traveling, all things related to Broadway musicals, cooking, and discovering new restaurants with her husband Mark and her two daughters, Marley and Lauren .
+Pam attended USC where she received her degree in Occupational Therapy.
+After 25 years of working as an OT, specializing in pediatrics (feeding and sensory integration), she was feeling the tug towards another career which led to 2 years of working at Christian Assembly church.
+It was after that when Pam found her way to Club 21 in early 2020.
+Pam has found her new home at Club 21 as the Executive Assistant where she supports Nancy and the staff, works on graphics and the website, and helps to keep things running smoothly.
+She is so grateful to be a part of such a diversely talented and hard working team.

 First Steps Coordinator